neuripsInParis/neurips2025paris/index.md

 <!-- - We offer fully vegeterian catering. -->
 - We encourage participants to consider as much as possible not flying to the main NeurIPS conference.

+## EurIPS
+Extending the spirit of local and sustainable events, [EurIPS](https://eurips.cc/) proposes an officially endorsed event in Copenhagen between the 2<sup>nd</sup> and 7<sup>th</sup> December 2025, on the same period as the official conference and one week after NeurIPS@Paris.
+We encourage participants to consider, as much as possible, this ecological alternative.
 ## Committees

 ### Organizing committee